ousatov-ua/monoflow/README.md

 If you are using [`lualine`](https://github.com/hoob3rt/lualine.nvim), you can also enable the provided theme:

-> Make sure to set theme as 'dracula-nvim' as dracula already exists in lualine built in themes
+> Make sure to set theme as 'monoflow-nvim' as monoflow already exists in lualine built in themes

 ```lua
 require('lualine').setup {